User Guide

 - To sort in ascending order, replace SORT_OPTION with

-- To sort in descending order, replace SORT_OPTION with
+a - To sort in descending order, replace SORT_OPTION with

 d

 The sort operation will be performed on the appointment list being displayed at that point of time.
-To sort the whole appointment list, issue a
+To sort the whole appointment list, issue a list -a command to list all the appointment first.

 Clear appointments : clear -a